 To get a deeper understanding of the foundation of Israeli cooking, I sought out Adeena Sussman, co-author of 11 books, and author of Sababa: Fresh, Sunny Flavors from My Israeli Kitchen, which was named best fall 2019 cookbook by The New York Times, Bon Appétit, and Food & Wine.

 I’ve compiled a list below of recommended kitchen essentials.
-The suggestions are summarized from her most recent book, Sababa, and a recent interview I had with her from Tel Aviv, where she lives.
+The suggestions are summarized from book, Sababa, and an interview I had with her from Tel Aviv, where she lives.

 Essential Ingredients for Israeli Cooking

 If you’re new to Israeli cooking, Adeena recommends spices to keep on hand, pantry staples to store, proteins to buy, and an approach to cooking that anyone can master.

 “Focus on finding nice, in-season produce.
 Keep it simple.
 Make the salads, the baba ghanoush, the dips, and remember tahini is a flagship ingredient,” Adeena says.
 “Try to find three ingredients you haven’t had much experience with, find some recipes featuring those ingredients, try them, and approach cooking that way.”

 That seems easy enough!
 Here’s the guide to make sure you have everything you need on hand.